schadenfreude2030/iannwtf-project/README.md

             gym.reset()
 ```

-As code example is shown in `EnvManualRun.py`.
+A code example is shown in `EnvManualRun.py`:
 The user must enter "0" (no jump) or "1" (jump) to interact with the enviroment.
 Besides, the received reward is printed in the terminal.